pau-dim/X-Road/doc/OperationalMonitoring/Protocols/pr-opmon_x-road_operational_monitoring_protocol_Y-1096-2.md

 <a name="RFC2119"></a>**RFC2119** -- Key words for use in RFCs to Indicate Requirement Levels.
 Request for Comments 2119, Internet Engineering Task Force, March 1997, https://www.ietf.org/rfc/rfc2119.txt
 <a name="Ref_TERMS" class="anchor"></a>**TA-TERMS** -- X-Road Terms and Abbreviations.
 Document ID: [TA-TERMS](../../terms_x-road_docs.md).

-## 2 Retrieving Operational Data of Security Server
+# 2 Retrieving Operational Data of Security Server

 Security server clients can retrieve operational data of the specified time period of the security server.
 Method is invoked as regular X-Road service.

-The *service* SOAP header MUST contain the identifier of the target service provider (owner of the security server) and the value of the *serviceCode* element MUST be *"getSecurityServerOperationalData"*.
-Additionally *securityServer* SOAP header SHOULD be used to identify the security server that is the target of the request.
+The _service_ SOAP header MUST contain the identifier of the target service provider (owner of the security server) and the value of the _serviceCode_ element MUST be _"getSecurityServerOperationalData"_.
+Additionally _securityServer_ SOAP header SHOULD be used to identify the security server that is the target of the request.
 This is needed to uniquely determine the target security server in a clustered security server configuration.
-The SOAP header *securityServer* MUST be used in case the sender of the request is the owner of target security server.
+The SOAP header _securityServer_ MUST be used in case the sender of the request is the owner of target security server.
 This header is used to perform correct authentication of the sender.

-The body of the request MUST contain an XML element *getSecurityServerOperationalData* which contains the following XML elements.
+The body of the request MUST contain an XML element _getSecurityServerOperationalData_ which contains the following XML elements.

-* *searchCriteria* (mandatory) -- Determines the search criteria of the requested monitoring data records.
+- _searchCriteria_ (mandatory) -- Determines the search criteria of the requested monitoring data records.
 This element contains the following XML elements.
- * *recordsFrom* (mandatory) -- Unix timestamp in seconds to determine the beginning of the time period of the monitoring data records.
-The beginning timestamp MUST be less than the system value of *current time - configured offset seconds* (all of the operational data before that system timestamp SHOULD be committed.
+- _recordsFrom_ (mandatory) -- Unix timestamp in seconds to determine the beginning of the time period of the monitoring data records.
+The beginning timestamp MUST be less than the system value of _current time - configured offset seconds_ (all of the operational data before that system timestamp SHOULD be committed.
 By default 60 seconds are used for the offset).
- * *recordsTo* (mandatory) -- Unix timestamp in seconds to determine the end (inclusively) of the time period of the monitoring data records.
-If the end timestamp is bigger or equal to the system value of *current time - configured offset seconds* then *recordsTo* value is shifted to the value of *current time - configured offset seconds - 1* (it is allowed to subtract a bigger time buffer to ensure that all the operational data of the specified time period are committed.
+- _recordsTo_ (mandatory) -- Unix timestamp in seconds to determine the end (inclusively) of the time period of the monitoring data records.
+If the end timestamp is bigger or equal to the system value of _current time - configured offset seconds_ then _recordsTo_ value is shifted to the value of _current time - configured offset seconds - 1_ (it is allowed to subtract a bigger time buffer to ensure that all the operational data of the specified time period are committed.
 By default 60 seconds are used for the offset).
- * *client* (optional) -- Determines the client identifier of the service provider in the monitoring data records.
+- _client_ (optional) -- Determines the client identifier of the service provider in the monitoring data records.
-* *outputSpec* (optional) -- A sequence of optional *outputField* elements that determines the set of the requested operational data record fields in the response payload.
+- _outputSpec_ (optional) -- A sequence of optional _outputField_ elements that determines the set of the requested operational data record fields in the response payload.
 If omitted or empty sequence, all record fields MUST be included into the response payload.
 The possible output field values are the following:

- * *monitoringDataTs*
- * *securityServerInternalIp*
- * *securityServerType*
- * *requestInTs*
- * *requestOutTs*
- * *responseInTs*
- * *responseOutTs*
- * *clientXRoadInstance*
- * *clientMemberClass*
- * *clientMemberCode*
- * *clientSubsystemCode*
- * *serviceXRoadInstance*
- * *serviceMemberClass*
- * *serviceMemberCode*
- * *serviceSubsystemCode*
- * *serviceCode*
- * *restMethod*
- * *restPath*
- * *serviceVersion*
- * *representedPartyClass*
- * *representedPartyCode*
- * *messageId*
- * *messageUserId*
- * *messageIssue*
- * *messageProtocolVersion*
- * *clientSecurityServerAddress*
- * *serviceSecurityServerAddress*
- * *requestSize*
- * *requestMimeSize*
- * *requestAttachmentCount*
- * *responseSize*
- * *responseMimeSize*
- * *responseAttachmentCount*
- * *succeeded*
- * *serviceType*
- * *faultCode*
- * *faultString*
- * *statusCode*
+- _monitoringDataTs_
+- _securityServerInternalIp_
+- _securityServerType_
+- _requestInTs_
+- _requestOutTs_
+- _responseInTs_
+- _responseOutTs_
+- _clientXRoadInstance_
+- _clientMemberClass_
+- _clientMemberCode_
+- _clientSubsystemCode_
+- _serviceXRoadInstance_
+- _serviceMemberClass_
+- _serviceMemberCode_
+- _serviceSubsystemCode_
+- _serviceCode_
+- _serviceVersion_
+- _representedPartyClass_
+- _representedPartyCode_
+- _messageId_
+- _messageUserId_
+- _messageIssue_
+- _messageProtocolVersion_
+- _clientSecurityServerAddress_
+- _serviceSecurityServerAddress_
+- _requestSize_
+- _requestMimeSize_
+- _requestAttachmentCount_
+- _responseSize_
+- _responseMimeSize_
+- _responseAttachmentCount_
+- _succeeded_
+- _serviceType_
+- _faultCode_
+- _faultString_
+- _statusCode_

 The fields are described in the JSON-schema of the response payload \[[Annex B](#AnnexB)\].